Privacy Notice

 • managing assignments related to legal services

-• fulfilling the rights and obligations of the customer and the data controller
+• fulfilling the rights and obligations of the customer or other stakeholder and the data controller

 • identifying customers and conducting conflict-of-interest research